emludei/django-tags/README.md

 Hellow world! (:

-this is super mega alpha version of beginner programmer... strongly not recommended to use in production
+this is super mega alpha version... strongly not recommended to use in production